Bowel Cancer Australia - Ambassadors

 Bowel Cancer Australia is very pleased to have Sophie's support for a number of their awareness campaigns in particular, those promoting bowel cancer screening.

 NRL player Chad Townsend has been touted as one of New Zealand Warriors' highest performers and has dedicated his professional life to the sport, however he would be the first to admit that footy isn't everything.

-The 24 year old star player has taken up the role as Bowel Cancer Australia Ambassador after moving back across the Tasman to support his partner's mother who was diagnosed with bowel cancer in 2012.
+The 24 year old star player has taken up the role as Bowel Cancer Australia Ambassador after moving back across the Tasman to support his wife's mother who was diagnosed with bowel cancer in 2012.

 One of Australia's most successful models, Lara Worthington, is setting her sights on tackling Australia's second biggest cancer killer, working closely with Bowel Cancer Australia, as an Ambassador.

 Losing her father, Graham, at a relatively young age to bowel cancer, Lara has chosen to do what she can to raise awareness about early detection of what is a preventable and curable disease.

 Bowel Cancer Australia Advocates are committed to the work of our charity, helping raise awareness as part of our ongoing campaigns that focus on specific disease aspects.